 We had a fantastic four night stay at Tierra Viva Cusco Saphi.
 We chose this hotel for its location, which was terrific- about a 10 minute walk to Plaza de Armas and many tourist attractions.
 It’s also just a few blocks from the police station, which is a bit of an additional layer of security.
 The hotel is beautiful, the staff was incredibly helpful and accommodating, and our room was very comfortable.

 More Information: Booking.com/Tierra-Viva-Cusco-Saphi

-Ready to book a room for your own Cusco vacation?
-Here are some hotel deals to consider:
+Looking for more hotel options for your Cusco vacation?
+Here are some additional deals to consider: